 Come mid-morning, we’ll vacate Bentsen and move a few miles east to Anzalduas County Park.
 Exploring the banks of the Rio Grande we’ll hope for views of herons, kingfishers, and cormorants.
 We’ll make a special effort to find Sprague’s Pipit in the entrance field, and we could even catch a glimpse of Hook-billed Kite, if we’re really, really lucky.
 If it’s going to happen anywhere, history suggests it will be at Anzalduas.

 Lunch will be a welcome respite after our inaugural morning, and we’ll head to Santa Ana National Wildlife Refuge in the afternoon.
 Exploring a series of lakes, we’ll seek a variety of waterfowl, and the adjacent meadows should hold a variety of flycatchers and other passerines.
 Northern Jacana is nearly annual at the refuge, so anything is possible.
-This will be the second of four nights at the Alamo Inn.
+We will return to the same hotel again for a second night.

 Day 3: Upper Rio Grande Valley (Zapata, Falcon Dam, Salineño).
 Today we’ll travel northwest to seek a number of specialties which are either absent or more difficult to find in the lower part of the valley.
 Chief among them is Morelet’s Seedeater, a recent split from White-collared Seedeater.
 The bird is unpredictable, but we’ll make a number of stops in suitable riverside habitat to look for it.
 Even if we aren’t able find it, there should be kingfishers, flycatchers, and raptors to keep us engaged.